nmarcopo/showdownSync/README.md

 - [x] Add delete button to backed up teams
 - [x] Make options page look nicer
 - [x] Add logo
+- [x] Load icons manually when user isn't on the team page already
 - [ ] Publish to Chrome Web Store
 - [ ] Add option to back up all if there's enough space
 - [ ] Add option to restore all from backup
 - [ ] Clicking "Backup" rearranges the order of the available cards
-- [ ] Small ordering bugs - sometimes the order of the cards is unpredictable
+- [x] Small ordering bugs - sometimes the order of the cards is unpredictable
 - [ ] Optimize the code to run faster
+- [ ] Hide the injected code from view

 ## Credits